Neck Mobility and Headaches: Four Chiropractor Solutions

-Limited neck mobility can increase tension in the cervical and upper back muscles, leading to nerve and joint irritation that triggers headaches.
-These headaches, called cervicogenic headaches, originate from neck problems rather than neurological causes.
-Pain at the back of the skull may result from irritation of cervical joints or nerves like the Arnold nerve.
-Maintaining cervical health is essential to prevent such headaches.
+Reduced neck mobility can trigger headaches by increasing tension in cervical and upper back muscles, irritating nerves and joints.
+Cervicogenic headaches originate from neck problems rather than neurological or vascular causes.
+Pain at the back of the skull often results from cervical joint or nerve irritation, such as the Arnold nerve.
+Maintaining good cervical health is essential to preventing these headaches.

-Chiropractors use various techniques to restore neck mobility and reduce cervicogenic headaches.
+Chiropractors use various techniques to restore neck mobility and prevent cervicogenic headaches.

 Chiropractic Adjustment

-Cervical joint manipulation is a precise, usually painless procedure where controlled pressure is applied to vertebrae to correct misalignments, release muscle tension, restore mobility, and relieve nerve pressure.
-This can improve nerve communication and overall health.
+This precise, usually painless procedure involves controlled pressure and manipulation of cervical vertebrae to correct misalignments, release muscular tension, restore joint mobility, and improve nerve communication.

 Soft Tissue Work

-Chiropractors relax neck muscles by targeting trigger points to alleviate headaches caused by muscular tension.
+Chiropractors relax neck muscles by targeting trigger points to alleviate headache pain.

 Exercises to Do at Home

-- Lateral neck muscle stretch: Tilt head sideways toward the shoulder, holding for 30 seconds each side.
+• Lateral neck muscle stretch: Tilt head sideways bringing ear to shoulder, press with hand for deeper stretch, hold 30 seconds each side.

 Posture Advice